 In 2014 I was awarded a Public Commission from the City of Barre through the Stone Legacy Fund.
 This design is based on incorporating a metal bicycle rack.
 Two granite sculptures adorn either end of the metal rack.
 The design is a throw back to the days of carefree daredevil ramp jumping big wheels.
 It shows children in motion.
 One child going for the initial launch off the ramp and over the rack; another child landing after the big jump.
 These photos show part of the carving process; from the raw stone block which was sawn in half to provide stock for both sculptures to 2/3 complete.
-This piece is finished in the studio and expected to be unveiled at Charlie's Playground in Barre, Vt. spring of 2016.
+This piece is on site at Charlie's Playground in Barre, Vt.

 In 2012 I was awarded a Public Commission from the City of Barre through the Stone Legacy Fund.
 Selected and created to honor Barre's granite workers, this sculpture is an interactive experience.
 Four standard split rock benches include detailed hand carvings: replicated tools of the trade and items of everyday life.
 The historical narrative is located in front of Positive Pie at Barre's City Place 219 North Main Street.
 It provides a glimpse of Barre's traditional art community and the city's reputable history.